JocaPC/Belgrade-SqlClient/docs/index.md

 ```
 Method *Stream* may accept following parameters:
 - First parameter is  an output stream where results of the query will be pushed.
 This can be response stream of web Http request, output stream that writes to file, or any other output stream.
 - Second (optional) parameter is a text content that should be sent to the output stream if query does not return any results.
-By default, "[]" will be sent to the output stream if there are no results from database.
+By default, "[]" will be sent to the output stream if there are no results from the database.

 <a name="exec"></a>